 Q: How do you evaluate players to ensure each player gets a fair tryout?

-Q: What experience should a player have before trying out for Halftime Sports AAU Travel Basketball team?
+Q: What experience should a player have before trying out for Halftime Sports Travel Basketball team?

-Q: My child plays another sport (baseball, soccer, etc.) – would he/she be able to play AAU Basketball, too?
+Q: My child plays another sport (baseball, soccer, etc.) – would he/she be able to play Travel Basketball, too?

-A: Yes, your child can still play AAU Basketball.
-Halftime Sports AAU teams have practice during the week.
+A: Yes, your child can still play Travel Basketball.
+Halftime Sports Travel teams have practice during the week.
 Games and tournaments are typically on weekends (some tournaments start on Friday evenings).

-Q: How is AAU different from other programs or leagues?
+Q: How is Travel Basketball different from other programs or leagues?

 Q: Is playing time guaranteed if my child makes a team?